snarfed/indie-map/README.md

 To add a site to the dataset, run `crawl/add_site_1.sh`, then `crawl/add_site_2.sh`.
 They're separate because `add_site_2.sh` runs ~300GB of BigQuery queries, which costs ~$1.50, so if you're adding lots of sites, run `add_site_1.sh` once for each site and then `add_site_2.sh` once for all the sites together.

-#### Extracting IWS 2017 domains
+#### Extracting IWS domains, eg 2017

-Run this shell command to fetch [2017.indieweb.org](https://2017.indieweb.org/), extract the attendees' web sites, and compare to [`domains_iws2017.txt`](https://github.com/snarfed/indie-map/blob/master/crawl/domains_iws2017.txt) to see if there are any new ones.
+Run this shell command to fetch [2017.indieweb.org](https://2017.indieweb.org/), extract the attendees' web sites, and compare to [`2017/domains_iws.txt`](https://github.com/snarfed/indie-map/blob/master/crawl/2017/domains_iws.txt) to see if there are any new ones.

 ```sh
 curl https://2017.indieweb.org/ \